TheCatFather4/CafePOS/README.md

 ### 3. Processing Payments
 After selecting an order from the list, the user will be brought to an order totals screen.
 The user has the ability to add a tip to the order.
 If added, a new box will appear with the new total, as well as the tip amount that was added.
 If a customer ordered more than 15 items, there is a mandatory 15% tip added to the order.
 The user can add more to the tip if the customer requests.
+Next, the user is brought to the payment type screen and can select a preferred method of payment, followed by a confirmation message.

 ### 4. Viewing Open Orders
 This feature allows users to see a list of open orders and check what items, if any, are associated with each particular order.